2sic/2sxc-docs/2sxc Docs Generator/net-code/conventions/proxy-controllers/index.md

 Each platform and integration will just have the minimal _Proxy_ Controller which has the following functions:

 1. Make the endpoint available on this platform, on the correct address
-1. Ensure basic endpoint security as the platform does it
+1. Ensure basic endpoint security as the platform does it (like ensure authentication, etc.)
 1. Forward all calls to the _Real_ controller
 1. In rare cases, convert data which is treated differently on that platform to the format the _Real_ Controller expects.